Raynos/feature/README.md

 # Feature

-Detecting those host environment features for you
+Detecting those host environment features for you.
+[See what your browser supports][5]

 ## Example